withastro/docs/CONTRIBUTING.md

 ## Writing Asides (aka how not to abuse `blockquote`)

+Sometimes in documentation you want to provide information that is complementary but not strictly part of the current text or call out something that is particularly important.
+For example, maybe you want to include a tip that isn’t essential but could be helpful or warn a reader about a potential pitfall.

+For these use cases you can use our aside component.
 This is an accessible component, based on the [recommended markup from the BBC’s GEL design system](https://bbc.github.io/gel/components/breakout-boxes/#recommended-markup).

 The component has **note**, **tip**, **caution** and **danger** variants with colour, iconography, and default labelling distinct for each.

-This is an Astro integration/remark plugin that allows us to use a simple syntax to use the component in Markdown and also avoid needing to import it in the frontmatter all the time.
+You can use a simple custom syntax to use the component in Markdown and also avoid needing to import it in the frontmatter all the time.

 ```
 :::tip